bkwon0402/bkwon0402.github.io/item/wefinance.md

 # Logo Design

 I started the project by researching logos.
-I went on sites such as Dribbble and Pinterest and looked for inspiration.
+I went on sites like Dribbble and Pinterest and looked for inspiration.
 I quite liked logos that had a combination of an interesting shape and the company name.
 The founders were happy with the direction, and I came up with two options:

 1) a heart shape - WeFinance is about happiness and helping each other, and a heart embodies the spirit of the company.